civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 3 of the `Indigenous Languages Act` is repealed.

-> **Explanatory Note**:
-> Existing text of section 3:
-> *Existing Text*:
-> > This Act is to be construed as upholding the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982`, and not as abrogating or derogating from them.

 ### An Act respecting First Nations, Inuit and Métis children, youth and families

 ### Section 30

 Section 2 of `An Act respecting First Nations, Inuit and Métis children, youth and families` is repealed.

-> **Explanatory Note**:
-> Existing text of section 2:
-> *Existing Text*:
-> > This Act is to be construed as upholding the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982`, and not as abrogating or derogating from them.

 ### Oil Tanker Moratorium Act